Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-After Easter, we love to make egg salad sandwiches for lunch with all of the leftover colored eggs.
+After Easter, we love to make egg salad sandwiches for lunch with all of the leftover hard boiled eggs.
 They come together quickly and are the perfect way to use up the eggs so they don’t go to waste.
 We also use leftovers to make deviled eggs!

 Ingredients